rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

     Make sure to load the modules lised in the ``kaiju`` build instructions before running the ``tiegcmrun`` script. (:doc:`Derecho </building/buildDerecho>` or :doc:`Pleiades </building/buildPleiades>`)

-Lets take an example of building the TIE-GCM code for a ``Q`` run on ``derecho``:
+Lets take an example of building the TIEGCM code for a ``Q`` run on ``derecho``:
 #########################################################################################

-1. First we will create a directory for the TIE-GCM build
+1. First we will create a directory for the TIEGCM build

 .. code-block:: bash

     mkdir tiegcm_build
     cd tiegcm_build

-2. Next, we will build the standalone TIE-GCM executable by running the ``tiegcmrun.py`` script with the ``-oc``.
+2. Next, we will build the standalone TIEGCM executable by running the ``tiegcmrun.py`` script with the ``-oc``.

 .. note::
     The ``-oc`` option stands for "only compile", which means that the script will only compile the code and not run it.
-    Since the Gamera resolution is ``Q``, we will set the horizontal resolution for the standalone TIE-GCM to 2.5 degrees, vertical resolution to 0.25 degrees, and the top altitude to 7.0 RE.
+    Since the Gamera resolution is ``Q``, we will set the horizontal resolution for the standalone TIEGCM to 2.5 degrees, vertical resolution to 0.25 degrees, and the top altitude to 7.0 RE.

 .. code-block:: bash